viamrobotics/docs/docs/services/ml/upload-training-script.md

 ---
 title: "Train a Model with a Custom Python Training Script"
-linkTitle: "Train a Model with a Custom Training Script"
+linkTitle: "Use a Custom Training Script"
-weight: 50
+weight: 90
 type: "docs"
 tags: ["data management", "ml", "model training"]
 description: "How to write and upload a custom machine learning model training script to the Viam registry and use it to submit training jobs."